johnmwaugh/UEFA-Champions-League---Draw-Simulator/README.md

     UEFA are allegedly using an "AI-facilitated supercomputer" to determine the draw.

-    You can download our own solution in the zippy file.
+    You can download our own solution in the ZIP file.